schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

 ========

-This bundle allows you to secure method invocations on your service layer with annotations (additional drivers like xml, yaml, php, etc. might be added in the future).
+This bundle allows you to secure method invocations on your service layer with annotations.

 Generally, you can secure all public, or protected methods which are non-static, and non-final.
 Private methods cannot be secured this way.

-Annotations can also be declared on parent classes, or interfaces.
-There is a restriction however:
+Annotations can also be declared on abstract methods, parent classes, or interfaces.

-If you override a method which has security metadata, right now you always need to copy over the annotations to your overridden method.
-In addition, you also need to add @SatisfiesParentSecurityPolicy, otherwise there will be an exception when the container is built.

 How does it work?
 -----------------
-The bundle will first collect all available security metadata for your service (right now only from annotations).
+The bundle will first collect all available security metadata for your services from annotations.
 The metadata will then be used to build proxy classes which have the requested security checks built-in.
 These proxy classes will replace your original service classes.
+All of that is done automatically for you, you don't need to manually clear any cache if you make changes to the metadata.

 Performance
 -----------